 Physical Asset Due Diligence Supports Your Decision & Protects Your Investment

-Analyst & researcher Loren Moss has launched a physical asset due diligence, compliance and verification practice to service the investment community, including investment banks, private equity firms, law firms, corporate investors, and high-net-worth individuals.
+Analyst & researcher Loren Moss conducts physical asset due diligence, compliance and verification practice to service the investment community, including investment banks, private equity firms, law firms, corporate investors, and high-net-worth individuals.
 The offering is designed so that buyers, debt or equity investors can quickly obtain an on-site physical review and inspection of any potential investment, almost anywhere in the world.

 Knowing that a big investor is interested in an asset can distort the price.

 As more companies and investors pursue opportunities in emerging markets, or even remote locations of mature developed economies, it becomes increasingly important to go beyond the typical audits and financial reviews of financial due diligence, and actually inspect the underlying tangible assets of any acquisition, merger, or financing.
 In addition to conducting on-location physical due diligence of potential investments or relocation, the service is important for ongoing compliance and verification, says CEO Loren Moss.
 “More and more, institutional investors are finding opportunities in emerging markets such as Latin America, The Caribbean, Asia, Africa, Eastern Europe.
 A deal can look good on paper, but an independent party should actually show up and make sure that the asset is what the documentation says it is,” says Moss.
 “We also see cases where a potential investor wants confidentiality or to avoid publicity.
 Knowing that a big investor is interested in an asset can distort the price.”

 But when investing in, purchasing or funding any significant asset, be it a business, building, agricultural property, mine, power plant, nonprofit initiative, or any other valuable undertaking, there is no substitute for eyes and ears on the ground to verify what the documents state.